 While it’s incredible to see a twenty-dollar bottle of sparkling Prosecco topping a list of over twenty thousand options, affordable popular Prosecco in of itself is nothing new.
 Long an alternative to the fine bubbles of Champagne, which can come with a heftier price tag, Prosecco is beloved for its spring profile.

 Though Champagne has a lower average price point than you might expect, at around fifty dollars per bottle, compare that with the average price of Prosecco Italian sparkling wine, at twelve dollars.

 In fact, Prosecco making best-of lists often is under thirty dollars, if not twenty.
 While this isn’t to advise searching for the most inexpensive Prosecco available, it does showcase just how accessible Prosecco can be.

 As for Ruffino Prosecco?
 Take away the designer handbag and you can purchase their bubbly for eight to twelve dollars a bottle, coming in around average to a below-average price point, and allowing many to celebrate without breaking the bank.

-But is Ruffino Prosecco any good, and is it a wise choice for your next celebration?
+But is Ruffino Wine any good, and is it a wise choice for your next celebration?
 In this review, we’ll cover the company, wine sold, and everything you need to know to make your decision.
-We’ll start by addressing frequently asked questions, both about Prosecco and Ruffino Prosecco in particular.
+We’ll start by addressing frequently asked questions, both about Prosecco sparkling white wine and Ruffino Prosecco in particular.

 Frequently Asked Questions